That’s where chore charts come in.

 Found on Over The Big Moon

-Here’s another awesome chore chart idea for those preschool years, where kids can both learn to do chores with super easy visuals AND have the opportunity to start working on word recognition.
-Win-win, mama!
+Here are some daily free printable chore charts for preschool years, where kids can both learn to do chores with super easy visuals AND have the opportunity to start working on word recognition.

 Found on Hot Wheels